avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 # Device Setup

-Once your Greengrass device is created in /IOTCONNECT.
-Download the device credentials and transfer them to the device.
+Once your Greengrass device is created in /IOTCONNECT, download the device credentials and transfer them to the device.

 Either clone this repo on the device and run [installer/openstlinux/device-setup.sh](installer/openstlinux/device-setup.sh) in this directory,